Jake Zyrus: 2013–2015: Chapter 10 and Power of Two

-On 8 June 2013, Zyrus revealed plans to release his third album in the Philippines entitled Chapter 10, containing covers of a few favorite modern songs, before heading back to Los Angeles to record more a new international album.
+On 8 June 2013, Zyrus revealed plans to release his third album in the Philippines entitled Chapter 10, containing covers of a favorite modern songs, before heading back to Los Angeles to record a new international album.
 The album was released on 6 September 2013 through Star Records; the lead single was a cover of "Titanium".
-On 3 August 2013, it was announced that on 10 August GMA Network's drama anthology series Magpakailanman would air an episode titled "The Charice Pempengco Story", in which Zyrus reenacted scenes based on real life.
+On 10 August 2013 GMA Network's drama anthology series Magpakailanman aired an episode titled "The Charice Pempengco Story", in which Zyrus reenacted scenes based on his life.
 A joint concert with Aiza Seguerra followed on 28 September at the Smart-Araneta Coliseum, dubbed the "Power of Two".

 Zyrus sang "Right Where I Belong" for the direct-to-DVD movie The Swan Princess: A Royal Family Tale (2014).
-In interviews, Zyrus reported almost losing the role after publicly coming out as lesbian in 2013.
 Zyrus appeared on 19 October 2014 episode of Oprah: Where Are They Now?.

 In 2015, Zyrus reunited with Foster to perform a version of Sam Smith's "Lay Me Down" on Asia's Got Talent.